M4rshe1/tups1s/USB/docs/ping_tool.md

 The Table will display pretty much be the same as the [Blue and Yellow Part](#l2) of the loading function.

 ![ping_graph.jpg](assets/ping_graph.jpg)

+### <a id="c1"></a>step c.1
+After you pressed enter the program will open an explorer window for you to select a json file, from an earlier ping session.
+It will then continue to ping the device, with the same settings as the previous session, after you pressed enter.

+### <a id="m1"></a>step m.1
+After you pressed enter the program will open an explorer window for you to select a json files, from earlier ping sessions.
+It will then merge the data from the files into one file, after you pressed enter.
+The sequence of the files is important, the first file will be the first ping session and the last file will be the last ping session.

+### <a id="s1"></a>step s.1
+After you pressed enter the program will open an explorer window for you to select a json file, from an earlier ping session.
+It will then split the data from the file into its individual ping sessions, after you pressed enter.
+The data will be saved in the same in a folder with the same name as the file.